Program overview

 Graduates of the Electrical Techniques program can pursue a variety of career paths in Canada, including:

-- Electrical Apprentice: Work under the guidance of licensed electricians to gain practical experience in the field.
+• Electrical Apprentice: Work under the supervision of licensed electricians to gain hands-on experience in the field.

-- Elevating Device Mechanic Apprentice: Specialize in the installation and maintenance of elevators and escalators.
+• Elevating Device Mechanic Apprentice: Assist in the installation and maintenance of elevators and escalators.

-- Salesperson for Electrical Parts Manufacturer: Utilize technical knowledge to assist customers in selecting electrical components.
+• Salesperson for Electrical Parts Manufacturer: Utilize technical knowledge to sell electrical components and systems.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.